Vera Rockline: Road to success

 In 1922, Rockline exhibited paintings in the Russian section of the Salon d'Automne, at the Salon des Independants and at the Salon Tuileries, where she had a positive reception from media and visitors.
 Some of her paintings won prizes in the expositions.
 The journalist and art critic Raymond Escholier (1882–1971), curator of Petit Palais museum, called her series of artistic nude paintings a "symphony of flesh".
 After styling herself on Cubism and Impressionism, Rockline started to develop her own style, "something between Courbet and Renoir", according to the critics from L’Art et les Artistes" magazine.

 Paul Poiret was one of her admirers and bought two of her paintings, helping to promote her art and introduced her to the French poet and art aficionado, Charles Vildrac (1882–1971), who helped Rockline on her first solo exhibition in his gallery in 1924.

 In 1927, she became member of Salon d’Automne Society, a privileged position and became independent of her husband, probably divorcing him and moved to Montparnasse.
 Her financial independence coincided with a change in her art style.
 Her works became lighter, free, closer to Impressionism, with a softer color palette, predominantly with Renoir-styled brushstrokes.
 Always focused on depicting female nudes, who predominated on her studio, she joined the Women Artists' Society and established close contact with several art colleagues, in particular Zinaida Serebriakova.

 Rockline had several solo art exhibitions in Paris galleries, including Vildrac (1925), Bernheim (1926), La Boetie (1930) and Barreiro (1932, 1933).
-At the peak of her fame and success, Rockline committed suicide on 4 April 1934, in Paris.
+At what was to be the peak of her fame and success, Rockline committed suicide by overdosing on Veronal, under uncertain circumstances, on 4 April 1934.
 She was buried in Recey-sur-Ource, Côte-d’Or, in Burgundy.

 Legacy

-Although Rockline was almost forgotten in the later half of the 20th century, from 2000 on a new interest on her art arose from galleries and art collectors.
+Although Rockline was almost forgotten upon her demise, a new interest on her art arose from galleries and art collectors during the early 21st century.
 In 2002 a large exhibition of her work was held in Montparnasse, “Elles de Montparnasse", where her works were shown together with works by Tamara de Lempicka, Marie Laurencin, Hannah Orlova, Sonia Delaunay and Natalia Goncharova.

 A retrospective exhibition of Vera Rockline's works was held in Galerie Drouart (Paris, France) in 1984.
 Since 2017 Galerie Drouart (now Cabinet Expertise Drouart) is preparing the catalogue raisonné of Vera Rockline.

 In June 2008, her painting Card Players (1919) was sold in an auction at Christie's, in London, for 2 million pounds.